-Refer to Hospital policy: 18004-Specimen Labeling for Laboratory Processing (link)
+Refer to Hospital policy: 18004-Specimen Labeling for Laboratory Processing (Internal Link)

 1. Each Anatomic Pathology Requisition must be legible and include the following information:

-a.
-Patient Identification (either EMR generated demographic label or legibly handwritten at top of requisition) must include at least:
+1. Patient Identification (either EMR-generated demographic label or legibly handwritten at top of requisition) must include at least:

-d.
-Name and PI # of Requesting Physician/Surgeon
+4. Name and PI # of Requesting Physician/Surgeon.

-2. Specimens submitted without requisition or with incomplete requisition may be returned to submitting area for corrective action.
+2. Specimens submitted without requisition (order) or with incomplete information may be returned to submitting area for corrective action.

 3. For telephone assistance or to schedule in-service training in completing Anatomic Pathology Requisitions, please call 916-734-2525.